jbenet/transformer/README.md

 ### Why javascript?
 Why not `<favorite other platform>`?

-pandat aims to be widely adopted, easy to use for non-programers, and extremely portable.
+transformer aims to be widely adopted, easy to use for non-programers, and extremely portable.
 There are many other systems which are much better tuned -- or in Haskell's case, precisely the right tool -- for solving this particular problem.
 However, these are unfortunately not as portable or flexible as javascript.
-If having to learn obscure syntax or installing obscure platforms were prerequisites, pandat would never be adoped by most users.
+If having to learn obscure syntax or installing obscure platforms were prerequisites, transformer would never be adoped by most users.

-Besides, pandat should be able to run on websites :)
+Besides, transformer should be able to run on websites :)